Installation on Microsoft Windows

 • access to the database component, which is not included in the installer and must be downloaded and installed separately either on the same or another dedicated machine.

-Can be installed multiple times, once per separate dedicated machine to load balance.
+Can be installed multiple times per installation of CAST Imaging, once per separate dedicated machine to load balance.

 Requires: